 Registration is on a first come, first serve basis.

-Students will receive test results at the end of the examination.
+Scores will be available after taking the exam the next business day after 10 a.m..
 Six (6) months must elapse before retesting.
 Students scoring between 90 and 99 may contact the Nursing Department for approval to test in three (3) months instead of six (6) months.
 This approval letter must be received by the Testing Department prior to scheduling a three (3) month retest.
 Walk-in registration is not allowed.
 Scores from this examination must be submitted to the Admissions Office, M Building, Room 132 before the deadline date for the fall semester (February 1) or spring semester (October 15).

 Students desiring admission into the Paramedic Program at Southwest must complete the following examinations as part of the departments special admissions process: